The WHLG Framework

 The Seven Holds

-Each Hold is a question you sit with.
+Questions you sit with.
 Not answer immediately.
 Sit with.
 The discomfort is the point.

 The Identity Hold